Medical expert of the article

 Treatment of recurrent bronchitis

-In an acute period of relapse appoint a bed rest for 5-7 days.
-The child must provide access to fresh air (frequent ventilation).
-A full-fledged diet, taking into account the age of the patient with the maximum content of vitamins, hypoallergenic.
-For liquefying sputum, a sufficient introduction of liquid is recommended - cranberry and cowberry fruit drinks, fruit and vegetable juices, tea with lemon, mineral waters.
+In the acute period of relapse, bed rest is prescribed for 5-7 days.
+The child must be provided with access to fresh air (frequent ventilation).
+The diet is complete, taking into account the patient's age, with the maximum content of vitamins, hypoallergenic.
+To thin the sputum, it is recommended to take sufficient fluids - cranberry and lingonberry fruit drinks, fruit and vegetable juices, tea with lemon, mineral waters.

-Antibiotics are prescribed for a virus-bacterial infection and exacerbation of a chronic foci of infection for 5-7 days.
+Antibiotics are prescribed for viral-bacterial infections and exacerbation of a chronic infection for 5-7 days.
 Oral antibiotics are used: amoxicillin, augmentin, azithromycin, clarithromycin, cefuroxime.

-With relapsing bronchitis, therapy aimed at restoring the drainage function of the bronchi is of particular importance.
-For this purpose, inhalations of 10% acetylcysteine solution, 2% sodium hydrogen carbonate solution, as well as mucolytics and mucolytics (bromhexine, ambroxol, bronchosan) in combination with postural drainage are used.
-The frequency of the procedure 2-3 times a day, the first is better to spend the morning immediately after awakening the patient.
+In case of recurrent bronchitis, therapy aimed at restoring the drainage function of the bronchi is of particular importance.
+For this purpose, inhalations of 10% acetylcysteine solution, 2% sodium bicarbonate solution, as well as phlegm thinning agents and mucolytics (bromhexine, ambroxol, bronchosan) are used in combination with postural drainage.
+The frequency of the procedure is 2-3 times a day, the first is best done in the morning immediately after the patient wakes up.

 More information of the treatment